maisvendoo/blenderCSV/README.md

 ###  Third-Party Libraries

 - This plugin uses **Chardet** to determine the character encoding.
 This plugin uses Chardet to determine the character encoding.
-This is licensed under the *LGPL-2.1* as per `io_scene_csv/chardet/ LICENSE`.
+This is licensed under the *LGPL-2.1* as per `io_scene_csv/chardet/LICENSE`.